Questions & Answers

 Still have questions?
 Book a free consultation below, or send me a message here.

-Sound healing therapy as vibrational medicine is becoming recognized as a powerful complimentary form of treatment capable of creating harmony in the physical, emotional, mental and spiritual aspects of human beings.
+Sound healing therapy as vibrational medicine is becoming recognized as a powerful complimentary form of treatment capable of creating resonance with coherence in the physical, emotional, mental and spiritual aspects of human beings.
 Like yoga therapy, sound healing therapy is a salutogenic model for health and well-being.
 Through various techniques and technologies, sound healing therapy is the educated and conscious application of sound energy towards assessed therapeutic goals.

 In sound healing therapy, a therapist uses assessment to intentionally create a vibrational environment which facilitates healing in the physical, mental, emotional, or spiritual layers of the client or group of clients.
 This process generally begins with utilization of various instruments and techniques to elicit a balance in the central nervous system or relaxation response.
 As a client moves from a state of stress to a state of safety and calm, a state of healing becomes available.